-It is the choice of the device manufacturer which Internet connection method is supported, for example, Ethernet, IEEE 1394, wireless, etc. Regardless, an Enhanced Device implementing the Default Protocol must support:
+It is the choice of the device manufacturer which Internet connection method is supported, for example, Ethernet, IEEE 1394, wireless, etc. Here are some example requirements:

 - 1. DHCP client. - 2.
 HTTPS client.
 In particular, the device is required to support Transport Layer Security (TLS) 1.0 with server-side authentication using RSA, AES-128, and SHA-1 only.
-(In other words, the supported cipher suite is TLS\RSA\WITH\AES\128\CBC\SHA.)
+(In other words, the supported cipher suite is TLS_RSA_WITH_AES-128_CBC_SHA.)
 The key length of RSA is 2048 bits.
-The 'e' of Public Key is 2+1.
+The 'e' of Public Key is 216+1.
 The only certificate authority that the device needs to recognize is the AACS LA.
-The device connecting using HTTPS can assume that the server will have a certificate signed by AACS LA.
+The device connecting using HTTPS can assume that the server has a certificate signed by AACS LA.